-- Warranty of Habitability – In Nebraska, a landlord must provide all tenants in their dwellings with proper plumbing, running water, air conditioning, electrical outlets, and more.
+- Warranty of Habitability – In Nebraska, a landlord must provide all tenants with proper plumbing, running water, trash cans and more.
 Upon request, any of these amenities must be repaired by that landlord within 14 days.
 If they don’t do this, a tenant may have the right to withhold rent payments or use the repair and deduct method for essential services.

 - Security Deposits – A standard security deposit in Nebraska cannot be valued at more than 1 month’s rent.
 Also, any security deposits maintained by a Nebraska landlord must be returned to their tenant within 14 days of their lease ending.

-- Lease Termination – In Nebraska, a month-to-month lease can be terminated early.
-To do this, a tenant must file a 30-day notice to their landlord.
-Early termination can also be granted for fixed-term leases for the following reasons: active military duty, landlord harassment, and unit uninhabitability.
+- Lease Termination – In Nebraska, a month-to-month tenant can terminate their lease early with a 30-day notice to the landlord.
+Early termination can also be granted for fixed-term leases for certain reasons, including, but not limited to active military duty, landlord harassment, domestic violence, and unit uninhabitability.

-- Rent Increases & Fees – In practice, landlords in Nebraska can raise rent whenever they want.
-At the same time, these increases only need to be accompanied by as much notice as a single leasing period (usually a month).
-Most all operational fees can also be charged, as long as they are in the lease agreement.
-Returned check fees are limited to $10 in value, though.
+- Rent Increases & Fees – In practice, landlords in Nebraska can raise rent whenever they want without prior notice.
+Additionally, late fees can also be charged, but are capped at $5 and returned check fees are limited to $10 in value (plus bank charges).

 - Landlord Entry – A Nebraska landlord must always issue notice of their entry 1 full day in advance.
 Otherwise, a tenant has a right to deny entry.
-However, this notice requirement does not apply in emergency situations when permission cannot be prudently denied.
+This notice requirement does not apply in emergency situations.

 - Settling Legal Disputes – Nebraska’s small claims courts are limited in scope.
 They only accept cases valued at $3,500 or less that do not involve evictions.
 These cases must also fall within the statute of limitations (5 years for written contracts, 4 years for oral contracts).